aviharos/momams/README.md

 Import the [demo Postman request collection](demo/MOMAMS_demo.postman_collection.json).

+Check the current subscriptions with the "get subscriptions" request.

-Use the "Update all objects" request to create or reset the objects any time you want.
+Use the "init/reset all objects" request to create or reset the objects any time you want.

-Click on all the GET requests to get the Orion objects.
+Click on all the GET requests in the folder "inspection" to get the Orion objects.
 You can use these requests to query the Orion objects any time during the demo.
 Please, study how the data model works in this case.

-You can simulate turning the InjectionMoulding1 machine on and off with their respective requests.
+You can simulate turning the `workstation001` machine on and off with their respective requests.
 You can also simulate good and reject parts made with these two requests.
+All these can be found in the production folder.

-Turn on the InjectionMoulding1 machine.
+Turn on the `workstation001` machine.
 Make a few good parts and if you want, rejects too.
-Wait for about a minute, then query the InjectionMoulding1 object to see the calculated KPIs.
+Wait for about a minute, then query the `workstation001` object to see the calculated KPIs.
 You can make parts periodically, and see how that affects the OEE values.

 ### Grafana